david-cattermole/mayaMatchMoveSolver/INSTALL.md

 | build_with_atlas.sh     | levmar, ATLAS     |
 | build_with_intel_mkl.sh | levmar, Intel MKL |

+The scripts will assume a default Maya install directory.
+The current scripts use the default symlinked Autodesk Maya install path on Linux: ``/usr/autodesk/maya``.
+You will need to edit the build script with your custom Maya include and library directories.

 #### Build Script (with levmar)

 To build without any third-party dependencies other than levmar, run